The Fear Inventory, or, How to Invite Your Fears to Tea

-We face all kinds of fears, daily.
-Fear of rejection.
-Fear of talking to a guy we think is cute.
-Fear of raising a hand in the work meeting and saying what we authentically think and feel as opposed to whatever people say to curry favor.
-Fear of moving to a new country, striking out on your own after a long marriage, or fear of success.
+We face fears, daily.
+Fear of rejection when we ask someone for what we really want.
+Fear of raising a hand in a meeting and saying what we authentically think and feel as opposed to whatever people say to curry favor.
+Fear of moving to a new country, striking out on our own, or of success.

-Here’s the thing about fear and why it’s so important we develop a new relationship with it.
+Here’s the thing about fear and why it’s so important we develop a friendlier relationship with it.

 Fear hides our desires.

-We get caught up in the fear voices.
-We need to let the fears have their say so we can then find out more about what we really want.
-And to find the courage to move forward.
+When we let the fears have their say, we can find out more about what we really want.

 Here is an exercise that can help you to welcome in your fears and discover your courage.
 It’s called a Fear Inventory.